Simon-U/Sales_analysis/README.md

 To work with the project the following technologies need to be installed:

  - Docker
  - Jupyter Notebook

-To run the code sucessfully in the notebook the following packages need to be installed with the pip install command:
+To run the code successfully in the notebook the following packages need to be installed with the pip install command:

 ```
 import pandas as pd